 A glamping ground is the latest feather in Sirromet Winery’s plumage, consisting of 18 safari-style tents pitched on the hillside and kitted out with all mod cons including hairdryers and wifi.
 Because you haven’t had it all until you’ve gone bush and brought the modern world with you.
 The tents are pitched amongst paperbark trees and scribble gums, putting glampers right in the thick of nature and the company of local wildlife.
 Each tent boasts king-sized beds, air conditioning, and en suite bathrooms as well as a balcony for guests to watch the sunset.
 During their stay, guests have access to all three of Sirromet’s on-site dining venues, as well as all the drop they can drink.

-At The Hideaway, boho canvas tents are scattered around to create a gorgeous village, just moments away from the beach.
+At The Hideaway, boho canvas tents are scattered around to create a gorgeous village, just moments away from some of Queensland's best beach.
 You can sleep in stunning bell tents complete with plush beds, featuring pillowy soft Koala mattresses, floor rugs, bedside tables and lamps, charging sockets and tripod fans for those hot summer nights.
 The luxury versions even have their own air-conditioning unit, bar fridge, king-sized bed and lounge chair—it’s practically a hotel room.
 As well as the stunning tents, the compact resort features shipping containers upcycled to create a chill out zone, communal kitchen and cooking area, complete with BBQs and inviting picnic tables, designed with mingling in mind.
 Basically, a stay here will ruin your reality of everyday camping for life.

 Adder Rock Camping Ground